 Common mistakes among the French themselves include “la copine à ma soeur,” which should be “la copine DE ma soeur.”

 Pronouns, Subjunctive and Past participle agreements (such as “elle les a miSES) are also markers of a higher education, and therefore social class.
-But the French are really aware that these are tough for students of French, so they would not be surprised if you stumbled upon these from time to time.

 Be extremely cautious with slang.